PhilipPhil/Star-Wars-Weather/README.md

 # Star Wars Weather Chrome Extension
-This is a new tab chrome extension that displays a beautiful Star Wars planet theme that matches your current location's weather, and time of day.
+Fully responsive new tab chrome extension that displays a beautiful Star Wars planet based on the weather in your current location, and time of day.

 Features:
 - Background generator based on weather and time of day in your current location.
 - Links to your most visited websites.
-- Shortcuts to Gmail, Google Images, and the Apps store.
+- Shortcuts for Gmail, Google Images, and the Apps store.
 - Link that takes you to the default new tab page.
 - Google search bar.
-- Fully functional on any screen size.
+- Fully responsive design.
 - Popup features that displayes current city, temperature, weather, and Star Wars planet image.
-- Weather updates on click on new tab or popup icon.
+- Weather updates of current location with popup.
-- Ten worlds currently included, with many backgrounds for each world and time of day.
+- Nine different planets, with many backgrounds for each planet and time of day.

 Install:
 - npm install bootstrap